 The new year is almost here.
 You’ve already resolved to hit the gym, cut back on junk food, and spend more time with your family.
 But what about your finances?

-Before 2017 becomes 2018, here are five financial resolutions that you can make to improve your financial health.
+Before the clock turns midnight, here are five financial resolutions that you can make to improve your financial health.

 1. Pay Bills on Time